DynamoDS/RefineryPrimer/05-gd-in-office/05-02_what-generative-design-cant-be-used-for.md

 <img src="../assets/gdoffice/whatgdcantbeusedfor2.png"/>

-One of the advantages of Generative Design is that it may help you clarify multiple dimensionality and complexity that go way beyond human understanding.
-Although some of the examples presented in this primer are simple, the true potential of Generative Design is achieved by incorporating conflicting criteria and the right amount of complexity.
-To avoid wasting time and ensure Generative Design becomes a valuable resource, focus on problems that do not have evident solutions.
+One of the advantages of generative design is that it may help you clarify multiple dimensionality and complexity that go way beyond human understanding.
+Although some of the examples presented in this primer are simple, the true potential of generative design is achieved by incorporating conflicting criteria and the right amount of complexity.
+To avoid wasting time and ensure generative design becomes a valuable resource, focus on problems that do not have evident solutions.
 If your problem delivers evident solutions you may be lacking variables. ****

 ### Confusing Visual Programming Problems with Generative Design Problems